dfrank6/Cryptography-Problem/README.md

 # Cryptography-Problem

-This is a cryptography problem that was written to be solved by participants in the cybersecurity tournament at HackGT8 Hackathon hosted at Georgia Tech on October 22-24, 2021.
+This is a cryptography problem that was written for and solved by 24 participants at HackGT8 Hackathon at Georgia Tech on October 22-24, 2021.

-I had fun coming up with the pun in the solution as well as providing a clever hint as to what the key is!
-It was solved by 24 participants at the event.